faraz-ktk/preesoft-tast/README.md

 - **Likes**: Like and unlike comments on posts.
 - **User Likes Overview**: View users who have received at least one like on their post comments, including those who liked their own comments.

+- **Note**: I create one and pint /post in api.php this can we test from postman to athyundicate third party request from now i just makein api.php one api and get token from log when i login user of register copry the token send from post in header for in request. if the token not availabale on ivalide this should not return the data like posts.

 ## Requirements

 - PHP 8.2